-{As discussed earlier, an efficient verification mechanism {that} fails to select a representative subset of training updates may jeopardize the role of validity detection played by proof verification.
-This is especially true when the selection mechanism does not meet certain properties, \ie failing to include at least one invalid update in the representative subset when there exist invalid update(s) in the proof, as discussed in \S~\ref{sssec:topq_theory}.
+As discussed earlier, an efficient verification mechanism that fails to select a representative subset of training updates may jeopardize the role of validity detection played by proof verification.
+This is especially true when the selection mechanism does not meet certain properties, \ie failing to include at least one invalid update in the representative subset when invalid updates exist in the proof, as discussed in Section~\ref{sssec:topq_theory}.
 Here we introduce an attack against the top-$Q$ verification mechanism to illustrate how an adversary can exploit this.
-By doing so, we demonstrate the necessity of the aforementioned properties for correct efficient verification.}
+By doing so, we demonstrate the necessity of the aforementioned properties for correct and efficient verification.

-The selection mechanism for top-$Q$ updates makes verification more efficient by decreasing the scope of verification to a subset of the updates contained in the proof.
-This opens an attack surface for adversaries who now only need to ensure that the updates being verified indeed pass verification.
-At a high level, one possible strategy is for the prover to manipulate the magnitude of updates (\eg by using a large learning rate $\eta$) to control which updates are verified.
-More formally, the {\em blindfold top-$Q$} strategy we instantiate is as follows: \begin{enumerate} \item Generate the list of model checkpoints $\hat{W}_S$, $\hat{W}_{2S}$, $\cdots$ $\hat{W}_{T-S}$ by interpolating linearly and evenly between $\hat{W}_0$ and $W_T$, where $S$ is the number of updates per epoch. \item For each epoch $i$, start with $\hat{W}_{i \cdot S}$, make $k \cdot Q$ valid updates by applying stochastic gradient descent (SGD) with a large learning rate $\eta$.
+The selection mechanism for top-$Q$ updates makes verification more efficient by reducing the number of updates that need to be verified.
+This opens an attack surface for an adversary who now only needs to ensure that (a) it controls the selected updates; and (b) they pass verification.
+At a high level, one possible strategy is for the adversary to manipulate the magnitude of updates (\eg by using a large learning rate $\eta$) to control which updates are verified.
+More formally, the {\em blindfold top-$Q$} strategy we instantiate is as follows: \begin{enumerate} \item Generate the list of model checkpoints $\hat{W}_S$, $\hat{W}_{2S}$, $\cdots$ $\hat{W}_{T-S}$ by interpolating linearly and evenly between $\hat{W}_0$ and $W_T$, where $S$ is the number of updates per epoch. \item For each epoch $i$, start with $\hat{W}_{i \cdot S}$, create $k \cdot Q$ valid updates by applying SGD with a large learning rate $\eta$.
 Store $\hat{W}_{i \cdot S+k}$, $\hat{W}_{i \cdot S+2k}$, $\cdots$ $\hat{W}_{i \cdot S+Q \cdot k}$.
-Record the magnitudes of these updates. \item The rest of model states, \ie $\hat{W}_{i \cdot S+(Q+1) \cdot k}$ $\cdots$ $\hat{W}_{(i+1) \cdot S-k}$ can be created by linearly interpolating between $\hat{W}_{i \cdot S+Q \cdot k}$ and $\hat{W}_{(i+1) \cdot S}$, as long as these updates are smaller than any of the $Q$ valid updates computed in the previous step.
-This is a similar process to the one described earlier for the infinitesimal update attack. \end{enumerate}
+Record the magnitudes of these updates. \item The remaining model states, \ie $\hat{W}_{i \cdot S+(Q+1) \cdot k}$ $\cdots$ $\hat{W}_{(i+1) \cdot S-k}$ can be created by linearly interpolating between $\hat{W}_{i \cdot S+Q \cdot k}$ and $\hat{W}_{(i+1) \cdot S}$, as long as these updates are smaller than any of the $Q$ valid updates computed in the previous step.
+This is similar to what is done in the infinitesimal update attack. \end{enumerate}